Emergency Room (series): Emergency Room (1995)

-Emergency Room was developed and published by Legacy Software, and was released for DOS in 1995.
+Emergency Room was developed and published by Legacy Software, and was released for MS-DOS in 1995.
 Set in an emergency room at Legacy Memorial Hospital, the player takes control of a rookie medical student who reviews patients' charts and performs various procedures to diagnose and treat illnesses and injuries.
 Procedures used to make a diagnosis include checking patients' blood pressure and pulse, and multiple-choice options are presented to the player throughout the game.
 The game features 400 medical cases with various levels of severity.
 The player is guided by the hospital staff, which provides advice on medical decisions.
 The game was produced by Dr. Ariella Lehrer, a cognitive psychologist and the eventual founder and chief executive officer of Legacy Interactive Inc.

 Emergency Room sold over 230,000 copies.
 Ken Neville of Entertainment Weekly gave the game a "C−" and criticized its simplicity, noting the player's inability to question patients to determine their ailments.
 Neville concluded that people who enjoy pretending to be doctors are "best advised to watch television's ER, because this Emergency Room makes you want to pull the plug."
 The Miami Herald stated that the game offers "a realistic experience in a hospital ER without the threat of a malpractice suit."